zama-ai/httpz-solidity/README.md

 ### **Documentation**

-Master `fhEVM` and build smarter contracts using these resources:
+Master `fhEVM` and build smart contracts using these resources:

 - 📘 [**Comprehensive fhEVM Documentation**](https://docs.zama.ai/fhevm)
   Dive deep into Zama's detailed guide for utilizing the full potential of fhEVM.